-A Note on Volume: ELSO does not require minimum case volumes or proctored clinical hours for ECLS credentialing.
+A Note on Volume: ELSO does not set, recommend, nor require minimum case volumes or proctored clinical hours for ECLS credentialing.
 Case volume and proctored hours are specific to the individual, their experience level, and the complexity of the procedure(s) being credentialed.